aravindmunna/hello-world-react-and-typescript-book/DevelopmentEnvironment.md

 ###Gulp
 We are going to use Gulp 4 for this tutorial.
 At the time of this writing, this new version of Gulp hasn't been released.
 The main reason I decided to go with this early release version is that it has new features that will make our automation a little easier to work with.

 The main feature we want to exploit is the new task execution system.
 Before Gulp 4, all tasks ran in parallel.
 This was great becuse it made things fast, but many times there is a series of tasks that need to run in sequence.
-Getting this to work could get complicated.
-With the new task execution we can define a pipeline of tasks and decide if we want parallel or series exectuion.
+Getting tasks to run sequentially can get complicated.
+With the new task execution we can define a pipeline of tasks and decide if we want parallel or series execution.

 First we need to install Gulp 4.
 To do this I will uninstall Gulp and reinstall version 4.